-As previously touched on, implementing something new across any organisation can be tough going.
-How can you tell if the ROI is there, the fruit of your hard labour paying off?
+As previously touched on, implementing something new across any organization can be tough going.
+How can you tell if the ROI is there, the fruit of your hard labor paying off?

-Whilst every organisation’s objectives will vary, the following list of indicators are a great starting point for any organisation:
+Whilst every organization’s objectives will vary, the following list of indicators are a great starting point for any organization: